There is a complex network of hormones at play within a woman's body that are involved in reproduction and fertility.

-Oestradiol: is a type of oestrogen produced by the ovaries.
+Oestradiol: is a type of estrogen produced by the ovaries.
 Oestradiol helps to promote normal ovulation, conception and pregnancy.

-A woman’s oestrogen levels naturally rise during the menstrual cycle.
+A woman’s estrogen levels naturally rise during the menstrual cycle.
 It’s this increase that enables an egg to develop and be released from the ovaries.
 Once this egg is released it can be fertilized by sperm.
-Oestrogen also prepares the body for pregnancy by thickening the lining of the uterus to allow a fertilized egg to implant and develop.
+Estrogen also prepares the body for pregnancy by thickening the lining of the uterus to allow a fertilized egg to implant and develop.

 When an egg is released, the corpus luteum produces progesterone.
 The progesterone stops the endometrium from growing anymore and gets the uterus prepared for the potential implantation of a fertilized egg.
 If the egg isn’t fertilized, then the corpus luteum will degenerate and progesterone levels will fall.
 However, if pregnancy occurs, progesterone levels will continue to rise.
 The placenta will later become the main source of progesterone for the duration of the pregnancy, helping to sustain the pregnancy.